ryhamz/ryhamz.github.io/_posts/2017-09-21-ryhamz-blog-started.md

 * Exploration

-We're going to start off with a mix of these and the blog is part of my new committment to investing in myself daily, at least a little bit.
+We're going to start off with a mix of these and the blog is part of my new commitment to investing in myself daily, at least a little bit.

 Incremental progress works and a blog is a good fit to track that.
 We're going to be reading technical documentation, improving our bodies, and learning how to live on here.
 Let's go.